 Our antenatal classes will guide you through your pregnancy, helping you to have a positive, joyful birthing experience.
 We encourage all parents to participate in the classes, which creates a greater understanding of the physical and emotional journey of pregnancy.

 Antenatal Education Classes

 Antenatal classes help to build self-confidence by encouraging expectant parents to learn about the many aspects of pregnancy.
 Our relaxed classes involve interactive discussions and demonstrations.
 They help parents to become more involved in the pregnancy.
 Also, they help to calm fears by explaining the physical and emotional changes that take place during pregnancy.
-Expectant parents get a chance to share their experiences with others and gain the skills and confidence to make birth and parenthood a positive experience.
+Class participants get a chance to share their experiences with others and gain the skills and confidence to make birth and parenthood a positive experience.

 Preparation for Parenthood Classes

 We provide two options for our ‘Preparation for Parenthood’ classes.

 The public classes are a course of six classes for first-time mothers and their partners, or a

 refresher class for those who have already had a baby.